Quantitative coarse-graining of Markov chains: Introduction

 As stated above, this work is inspired by molecular dynamics and chemical kinetics, where the states in $\X$ correspond to the stable configurations of a molecular system and species concentration respectively.
 In both these settings it is often crucial to derive lower-dimensional approximations of the reference dynamics~\eqref{eq:intro-ForKol} so as to either reduce the computational complexity of the system under consideration or to focus on certain key features of the system, for instance the transition between two stable states~\cite{PyEmma15} or a particular subnetwork of reactions~\cite{BraviSollich17}.

 Such a lower-dimensional approximation is typically made possible by means of a so called \emph{coarse-graining map}

-which characterises a projection onto a smaller subset of states, i.e. $\Y\subseteq \X$ with $|\Y|\leq |\Z|$.
+which characterises a projection onto a smaller subset of states, i.e. $\Y\subseteq \X$ with $|\Y|\leq |\X|$.
 Although often there is no explicit scale-separation present, the reduced set of states encoded in $y\in\Y$ typically characterise the `slow' behaviour of the system.
 The central aim of this work is to propose and study a \emph{Markovian} $\xi$-projection of the dynamics~\eqref{eq:intro-ForKol}.
+In the rest of the article we will use notation consistent with earlier works on coarse-graining of Markov chains~\cite{HilderPeletierSharmaTse20} and diffusion processes~\cite{legollLelievre10}.
+One could also make use of matrix notations (see Remark~\ref{rem:MatrixNotation} for details), but we avoid it in this article.

-Using the notation $\Lambda_y=\{x\in\X:\xi(x)=y\}$ for the level-sets of $\xi$, in what comes later (see Section~\ref{subsec:CG-eff}), we will show that the $\xi$-projection of~\eqref{eq:intro-ForKol}, i.e.\ the evolution of $\cg_t:=\xi_\#\mu_t \in \P(\Y)$ (push-forward of $\mu_t$ under $\xi$) is given by
+Using the notation $\Lambda_y=\{x\in\X:\xi(x)=y\}$ for the level-sets of $\xi$, in what comes later (see Section~\ref{subsec:CG-eff}), we will show that the $\xi$-projection of~\eqref{eq:intro-ForKol}, i.e.\ the evolution of $\cg_t \coloneqq \xi_\#\mu_t \in \P(\Y)$ (push-forward of $\mu_t$ under $\xi$) is given by

 with a time-dependent generator $t\mapsto \hat L_t \in \R^{|\Y|\times|\Y|}$

 where $\mu_t(\cdot|y)\in\P(\Lambda_y)$ is the conditional measure corresponding to $\mu_t$ (see~\eqref{def:marg-cond} for precise definition).
 In what follows, we will refer to~\eqref{eq:intro-CG} as the \emph{coarse-grained dynamics}, as it exactly characterises the time-marginal dynamics of the projected jump process.
 Intuitively, the generator $\hat L_t$ is an average of the original generator $L$ over the level-sets of the coarse-graining map $\xi$ with respect to the reference dynamics $\mu_t$.
 Note that the generator $\hat L_t$ is time-dependent and requires information about $\mu_t$ (in the definition of the generator).
 Therefore, even though~\eqref{eq:intro-CG} correctly captures the statistics of the projected process, it is as analytically and computationally intractable as the original system~\eqref{eq:intro-ForKol}.
 It should also be noted that while~\eqref{eq:intro-CG} is the evolution of the time-marginals for the projected jump process, the projected process itself will not be Markovian.